info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 ## The Dataset

 Our dataset is related to our project domain because it illustrates the number of cases of disease to a country, how many people fall under the poverty line, open defection rates, and handwashing rates.
-This can help us answer our questions on how poverty, access to clean water and sanitation methods, and diagnosis of cholera/ diarrheal disease are related.
+This can help us answer our questions on how poverty, access to clean water and sanitation methods, and diagnosis of cholera/ diarrheal disease are correlated.

 ### Dataset Citations
   World Health Organization. (n.d.).
 Gho | by category | handwashing with SOAP - data by country.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHHYGIENE?lang=en